livingdocsIO/documentation/content/operations/self-hosting.md

 See the [hardware requirements]({{< ref "/operations/hardware-requirements.md" >}}) for the requirements of each application and the services.

 ### Applications
-The server and delivery are both applications written in node.js.
+The server and delivery are both applications written in Node.js.
 Node.js is single threaded, but it can handle concurrency through the asynchronous event loop.
-If a node.js process crashes, it has to be restarted and it is not able to accept requests during startup.
+If a Node.js process crashes, it has to be restarted and it is not able to accept requests during startup.

-For a production setup, node.js processes should always be redundant to prevent downtime in case of crashes.
+For a production setup, Node.js processes should always be redundant to prevent downtime in case of crashes.

 ### Docker
 We recommend to use Docker as we provide Dockerfiles for every application and service.
 Compatibility is ensured with every release.

 #### Services
-Both elasticsearch and postgres will need a persistent volume mounted.
+Both Elasticsearch and Postgres will need a persistent volume mounted.
-Any custom configuration, as well as the supported versions for elasticsearch and postgres are visible in the respective Dockerfile.
+Any custom configuration, as well as the supported versions for Elasticsearch and Postgres are visible in the respective Dockerfile.

 - https://github.com/livingdocsIO/dockerfile-elasticsearch
 - https://github.com/livingdocsIO/dockerfile-postgres